-After only one season at Northern Illinois, John Ross has made a solid impact on the NIU women's soccer program.
-With roots in the city of Chicago and an emphasis on defense, the Huskies will continue to build themselves into one of the top programs in the competitive Mid-American Conference.
-Ross became the fourth head coach in program history Jan.
-24, 2012.
+Now entering his fifth season as the head coach of the NIU women's soccer program in the fall of 2016, John Ross has made significant improvements to the Huskies during his time in DeKalb.
+With roots in the city of Chicago and an emphasis on defense, the Huskies look to continue to build themselves into one of the top programs in the competitive Mid-American Conference.

-Ross took over a program that finished 2-15-2 in 2012 and with the same core of players, led the team to an 8-9-2 record with the program's first positive goal differential since 2007 and a Mid-American Conference Tournament appearance.
-The Huskies led the MAC in fewest goals allowed at 19 in 2013, thanks in large part to second team All-Mid American Conference goalkeeper Amy Carr.
+He took over a program that finished 2-15-2 in 2012; and with the same group of players, Ross led the team to an 8-9-2 record in his first season with the program's first positive goal differential since 2007 and a Mid-American Conference Tournament appearance.
+The Huskies led the MAC in fewest goals allowed at 19 in 2012, thanks in large part to second team All-Mid American Conference goalkeeper Amy Carr.
 The junior became the first keeper in NIU history to earn All-MAC honors after six shutouts between the sticks.

-Ross began at NDSU in 2003 as the goalkeepers coach, serving in that capacity for four seasons and helping the program transition from NCAA Division II to Division I. In 2007 he was elevated to associate head coach when the Bison began play in the Summit League.
+Ross came to NIU from North Dakota State, where he started in 2003 as the goalkeepers coach, serving in that capacity for four seasons and helping the program transition from NCAA Division II to Division I. In 2007, he was elevated to associate head coach when the Bison began play in the Summit League.

-North Dakota State had a banner year in 2009 as the team won the Summit League Regular Season Championship, finishing the season with a 10-8-2 record and a 7-2 conference record.
-The Bison topped themselves the following season by winning the Summit League Tournament Championship and clinching NDSU's first NCAA Division I Tournament bid.
-There the Bison took on perennial power Texas A&M, stunning the Aggies with a 1-1 draw, before falling in penalty kicks.
+North Dakota State had a banner year in 2009 as the team won the Summit League regular season championship, finishing the season with a 10-8-2 record and a 7-2 conference record.
+The Bison topped themselves the following season by winning the Summit League Tournament and clinching NDSU's first NCAA Division I Tournament bid.
+There the Bison took on perennial power Texas A&M, stunning the Aggies with a 1-1 draw before falling in penalty kicks.

-North Dakota State nearly punched a ticket back to the NCAA Tournament in 2011, reaching the tournament championship for a second-consecutive season, but fell to Oakland 2-1 in the final.
+North Dakota State nearly punched a ticket back to the NCAA Tournament in 2011, reaching the Summit League Tournament final for a second consecutive season, but fell to Oakland, 2-1.
 In Ross' nine seasons on the sidelines, NDSU posted a 96-61-17 record, including a 37-17-10 mark (.656) the last three seasons.

 During his nine-year tenure at North Dakota State, Ross served as the North Dakota Youth Soccer Association Olympic Development Program Director and was an instructor in the coaching education program.
 He also coached Red River Soccer Club girls premier team.